 Colmar, the route's largest and most important town, is worth at least a day on its own.
 The 'Petite Venise' quarter — half-timbered buildings reflected in the canal of the Lauch river — is one of the most photographed scenes in France.
 The Musée Unterlinden holds Grünewald's Isenheim Altarpiece, one of the most powerful works of art in Europe and not to be missed.
 The town's covered market, the Hôtel de Ville, and the Dominican church with its Madonna of the Rose Arbour add layers of medieval richness that reward slow exploration.

 The wine itself deserves more than a passing mention.
-Alsace produces exclusively dry, single-varietal whites (and one rosé: Pinot Noir) in a style influenced by the cold Vosges winters and warm, dry summers — Germany's Rhine climate transposed to French terroir.
+Alsace is best known for single-varietal whites — mostly dry, though late-harvest Vendanges Tardives and Sélection de Grains Nobles styles also appear — plus Pinot Noir as the region's red (and occasional rosé), in a style shaped by cold Vosges winters and warm, dry summers.
 The principal varieties are Riesling (the noblest), Gewurztraminer (aromatic, spicy, difficult to match with food), Pinot Gris (rich and full-bodied), Pinot Blanc (the everyday wine), and Sylvaner (crisp and underrated).
 The route's northern section near Molsheim and Rosheim produces elegant Pinot Noirs; the southern section around Guebwiller, protected from western rain by the highest Vosges, produces the most concentrated Rieslings and Gewurztraminers.

 For van drivers, the Alsace Wine Route is perfectly suited to a slow motor.
 The road through the foothills is gentle, occasionally climbing to the vineyard terraces but never steeply.
 The main road (the D35) is straightforward, well-signposted, and carries enough traffic to keep fuel and food options frequent.
 The main practical challenge is that the most beautiful villages (Eguisheim, Riquewihr, Kaysersberg) have centres closed to motor traffic — park at the edge of town and walk in.
 Most villages have dedicated motorhome parking areas.
 The route also connects to the Alsatian Grand Cru vineyards, whose slopes can be walked via a network of marked vineyard paths.